subatomicglue/behringer-td3-editor/README.md

 # SubatomicTD3ditor - an Editor/Programmer for the Behringer TD3 running on Raspberry Pi

-A standalone pattern editor for the Behringer TD3 written in Angular (12) and NodeJS (14), packaged into an Electron (13) application.
+A standalone pattern editor for the Behringer TD3.

 Running as:
- - dedicated hardware appliance (raspberry pi based, read only file system)
+ - Dedicated hardware appliance (raspberry pi based, read only file system)
- - software app  (MacOS, Win, Linux)
+ - Software app  (MacOS, Win, Linux)

+Written in Angular (12) and NodeJS (14), packaged into an Electron (13) application.

 ![screenshot](screenshot.jpg)